AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     request = AssociateEipAddressRequest()
     request.set_accept_format('json')

-    # The ID of the NAT gateway.
+    # The ID of the NAT gateway with which you want to associate EIPs.
     request.set_InstanceId("ngw-uf6htj15rgyp8ivix****")

-    # The IDs of the EIPs.
+    # The IDs of the EIPs with which you want to associate EIPs.
     request.set_AllocationId(allocationIds[i])

-    # The type of the resource to be associated with the EIPs.
+    # The type of the resource with which you want to associate EIPs.
     request.set_InstanceType("NAT")

-    # Call the API and print the response.
+    # Make an API request and print the response.
     response = client.do_action_with_exception(request)

     # python2:  print(response)